vaminator/vamtb/README.md

-  sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars thumb         Gen thumbs from var file(s)
+  sortvar       Moves vars to subdirectory named by its creator statsvar      Get stats on all vars thumb         Gen thumbs from var file(s) uiap          Gen uia preset from var

 ```
-When using dbs, this will generate a sqlite file that you can browse you vars and included files insude with any tool compatible, like https://sqlitebrowser.org/
+When using dbs subcommand, this will generate a sqlite file that you can browse you vars and included files insude with any tool compatible, like [sqlitebrowser](https://sqlitebrowser.org/).

+For dotty subcommand to work, you will need dot from [graphiz](https://www.graphviz.org/download/) installed in c:\Graphviz\bin\dot.exe